 Your child will be assigned a key person to look after them when they first start at the setting and we encourage parents and carers to talk to this person openly about any areas they feel their child may need extra support in.
-We also have an open door policy which means that parents can come and speak to the Special Educational Needs and Disabilities Co-ordinator (Mrs Kay Hazell) and our Nursery Manager (Mrs Emmajane Merrett) at any time.
+We also have an open door policy which means that parents can come and speak to our Pre-School manager and Special Educational Needs and Disabilities Co-ordinator (Debbie Lafferty) and our Deputy Manager (Zoe Hoare) at any time.

-We aim to provide many opportunities for you to discuss your child’s educational needs through home visits, regular parents meetings, celebration of work mornings and termly consultations.
+We aim to provide many opportunities for you to discuss your child’s educational needs through home visits, regular parents meeting and termly consultations.

 2. How will Happy Hours Pre-School staff support my child?

 During our settling-in program, the Pre-School and parent/carer will share information about the strengths and needs of your child.
 Parents and carers will have the opportunity to accompany their child on a visit to help settle them and develop a relationship with their child’s key person.
 The child will always be at the heart of all we do and it is through our work with parents and the wider family that we aim to achieve this.